liferay-search/liferay-docs/en/developer/frameworks/articles/user-associated-data/04-filtering-and-searching.markdown

     `hits.getLegnth()` and you get the count, as an `int`.

-Now administrators responsible for complying with GDPR or other data erasure concerns can search and filter your entity from the @product@ UAD interface.
+Now administrators responsible for complying with GDPR or other data erasure concerns can search and filter your entity from the @sharepoint@ UAD interface.